KernelDeimos/Sit/README.md

 I needed a simple program to keep track of my hours for freelance work, and I couldn't find anything that suited the requirements of what I had envisioned.

 I have taken it upon myself to write this simple program, but there are a lot of things I'm going to need some help with from the open source community.
-- The architecture is "not horrible" but it has a long way to go.
+- The architecture is decent but it has a long way to go.
 - There are many features I'm looking to add
 - I have no idea of the proper way to put this together for package managers.